Heading to Rome but unsure about which museums to visit or what to see other than the Sistine Chapel?

 4. Palazzo Barberini

 Rome is such a special city when it comes to museums and artwork.
-In any other city, Palazzo Barberini would be the main gallery to see.
-Fortunately for you, Rome has a ton of other museums pulling visitors to must-see attractions and it leaves these hidden gems practically empty.
+In any other place, the Palazzo Barberini would be the main gallery to see.
+Fortunately for you, Rome has a ton of other museums and must-see attractions, leaving these hidden gems practically empty.

-It is important to mention that Borromini, an iconic architect & sculpture, was originally working with Moderno on the project prior to his death.
-He more than likely expected to take it over but Bernini received the commission instead.
-Borromini continued to work on the project and there was no news of dramatics but the hit to his ego may have motivated to build one of the most beautiful spiral staircases of all-time, the Holicodial Staircase.
+It’s important to mention that Borromini, an iconic architect and sculptor, was originally working with Moderno on the project prior to his death.
+He most likely expected to take it over, but the commission went to Bernini instead.
+Borromini continued to work on the project and there was no news of dramatics, but the hit to his ego may have motivated him to build one of the most beautiful spiral staircases of all time, the Holicodial Staircase.

 Famous Works of Art Inside:

-- Allegory of Divine Providence & Barberini Power by Pietro Cortona (Incredible)
+- Allegory of Divine Providence and Barberini Power by Pietro Cortona (Incredible)

 - Helicoidal Staircase by Borromini (most notable attraction)